“I am the Lorax. I speak for the trees. I speak for the trees, for the trees have no tongues.”

 In 2014, the PW Peninsula Aquifer Committee, launched 20 years prior, grew to become the Western Nassau Country Aquifer Committee comprised of elected officials, water suppliers, engineers, and environmentalists.
 Residents spearheaded the group’s efforts to ensure the long-term health of our drinking supply.
 Since then, the group has been fighting a New York City plan to reactivate Queens wells on the western border of Nassau County, potentially harming our groundwater.

-Working with local and state officials, Residents advocates for realistic, effective, and forward-looking policies and plans that support its vision for Port Washington’s well-being now and in the coming years.
+For over five decades, Residents Forward has been a community stakeholder in the comprehensive planning of the Greater Port Washington Peninsula.
+Working with residents, community stakeholders, and elected officials, Residents advocates for realistic, effective, and forward-looking policies and plans that support our community’s vision for Port Washington’s well-being, now and in the coming years.
 We also recommend the best ways to take action pursuant to these policies and plans and gauge their effectiveness.
-Residents participates in Town of North Hempstead’s Visioning Committees on key projects that will shape Port’s future including:
+Residents has participated in the Town of North Hempstead’s Visioning Committees on key projects that will shape Port’s future, including:

 - North Hempstead Beach Park Visioning, including the creation of a shoreline trail along Hempstead Harbor Park to Roslyn.